 What do children earn with their house points?

 The house points are counted up weekly and termly and the winning house is awarded a cup.
 As well as contributing to the houses scores, the children also earn awards for their own achievements.
-The house points (also called ASPIRE points) build up and children earn rewards, for example pens, pencils and rulers.
-They are awarded prizes when they get 25, 50, 75, 100 and 150 points.
-100 points earns them a Sutton-at-Hone pin badge.
+The house points (also called ASPIRE points) build up and children earn rewards for achieving 25, 50, 75, 100 and 150 points.